de-koks/learn-solidity/README.md

 contains a Solidity smart contract implementing a simple NFT collection.

 ### `hyperledger-contract` Branch
 contains a smart contract implemented with JavaScript to use in a Hyperledger blockchain.

+### `hyperledger-api-tests` Branch
+contains API tests to verify the functionality of the lottery.ts deployed to a hyperledger blockchain.